gvarsanyi/apid/README.md

 Subscribes for "client is connected" event.
 This happens:
     - every time a client is connected and has fully exposed its features to the server, and
-    - right before the server sends acknowledge message to client Callback function has exactly one argument: a metafunction that has exactly the same interface as regular callbacks (cb.remote, cb.session, cb.log, cb.errorLog) but will do nothing when called itself as cb()
+    - right before the server sends acknowledge message to client Callback function has exactly one argument: a metafunction that has exactly the same interface as regular callbacks (cb.remote, cb.session) but will do nothing when called itself as cb()

 ## .expose(key[, subkey[, subsubkey, ...]], function_reference) or apid.expose({key: {subkey: function_reference}})
 Exposes a function (or functions on an object) to make them available for connecting peers on the .remote object Asynchronous alert:
-- all exposed functions must take a callback function as their last argument
+- all exposed functions may take a callback function as their last argument
 - all callbacks should be called back with signiture: `callback(err[, arg1[, arg2, ...]]);` where err is an Error type or `null` or `undefined` if there was no error.
 Note: available on both client and apid.server instances.